 In the Matter of Legacy Education Alliance International, Ltd. On October 28, 2019, an Application for Administration was filed in the High Court of Justice, Business and Property Courts of England and Wales (the "English Court"), whereby four creditors of Legacy UK, one of our UK subsidiaries, sought an administration order with respect to the business affairs of the subsidiary, the appointment of an administrator, and such other ancillary orders as the applicants may request or as the court deemed appropriate.
 On November 15, 2019, the creditors obtained an Administration Order from the English Court.
-Under the terms of the Administration order, two individuals have been appointed as administrators of Legacy UK and will manage Legacy UK and operate its affairs, business and property under the jurisdiction of the English Court.
+Under the terms of the Administration Order, two individuals have been appointed as administrators of Legacy UK and will manage Legacy UK and operate its affairs, business and property under the jurisdiction of the English Court.
 The administrators engaged a third-party to market Legacy UK's business and assets for sale to one or more third parties.
 On November 26, 2019, Legacy UK's assets and deferred revenues sold for £300,000 (British pounds) to Mayflower Alliance LTD. We will not receive any proceeds from the sale of Legacy UK.
-On November 19, 2020, the administrators filed notice of their proposal to move from administration to a creditors' voluntary liquidation and on December 9, 2020, notice was filed with Companies House that Paul Zalkin and Nicholas Simmonds were appointed as liquidators of Legacy UK to commence its winding up.
-Further details regarding the resolution of Legacy UK, outside of those included in the discontinued operations of Legacy UK (see Note 4 "Discontinued Operations"), is unknown to us at this time, as is the timing and other conditions and effects of the administrative process.
-On December 8, 2020 we paid \$390,600 in cash and transferred our residential properties in the value of \$363,000 as settlement of intercompany debts of two of our subsidiaries, LEAI Property Development UK, Ltd. and LEAI Property Investment UK, Ltd., totaling \$924,000 to Legacy UK.
+On November 19, 2020, the administrators filed notice of their proposal to move from administrations of a creditors' voluntary liquidation and on December 9, 2020, notice was filed with Companies House that Paul Zalkin and Nicholas Simmonds were appointed as liquidators of Legacy UK to commence its winding up.
+Further details regarding the resolution of claims and liabilities may not be known for several months.
+Because there are a number of intercompany relationships between the Company and Legacy UK (see Note 4 "Discontinued Operations"), is unknown to us at this time, as is the timing and other conditions and effects of the administrative process.
+On December 8, 2020 we paid \$390,600 in cash and transferred our residential properties in the value of \$363,000 as settlement of intercompany debts of two of our subsidiaries, LEAI Property Development UK, Ltd., and LEAI Property Investm